 Step 2: Select Other troubleshooters.

-Step 3: Scroll down to locate Search and Indexing.
-Click on the Run button and follow the on-screen instructions to begin troubleshooting.
+Step 3: Scroll down and click the Run button next to Search and Indexing.
+Then, follow the on-screen prompts to run the tool.

 5. Rebuild Search Index

-Step 1: Click on the Search icon on the Taskbar, type control panel, and press Enter.
+Step 1: Click on the search icon on the taskbar, type in control panel, and press Enter.

-Step 2: Switch the View type to icons and click on Indexing Options.
+Step 2: Change the View type to Large icons and click on Indexing Options.